krishaamer/green-filter-research/research/literature/sustainability.md

 The Carbon Trust. (n.d.). *Q&A: How to reduce your carbon footprint through your everyday shopping*. https://www.carbontrust.com/resources/qa-how-to-reduce-your-carbon-footprint-through-your-everyday-shopping.

 The Economic Times.
 (2022). *Climate change: Earth at 8 billion: Consumption not crowd is key to climate*. https://economictimes.indiatimes.com/industry/renewables/earth-at-8-billion-consumption-not-crowd-is-key-to-climate/articleshow/95526684.cms.

+Tokyo Simple Eco Life.
+(2021). *What I learned from my Zero Waste life in Japan*.

 Tol, R. S. J. (2019).
 A social cost of carbon for (almost) every country. *Energy Economics*, *83*, 555–566. <https://doi.org/10.1016/j.eneco.2019.07.006>